werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 mty: maturities in months (years);

-model: 'NS' for Dynamic Nelson-Siegel model  or 'S' for Dynamic Nelson-Siegel-Svensson model;
+model: 'NS' for the Dynamic Nelson-Siegel model  or 'S' for the Dynamic Nelson-Siegel-Svensson model;

 .. code-block:: python